-China Surpasses The US As Europe’s Top Trading Partner For The First Time
+China Surpasses The US As Europe's Top Trading Partner For The First Time

 In addition, China has been able to open up and recover, while the rest of the world has struggled to recuperate.

-“The reason behind it is clearly the fact that China/Asia is the only region going through a nice v-shaped recovery,” Carsten Brzeski, economist at ING Germany, told CNBC.
+"The reason behind it is clearly the fact that China/Asia is the only region going through a nice V-shaped recovery," Carsten Brzeski, economist at ING Germany, told CNBC.

 The Chinese ascendency in trade will also likely lead to ramifications in foreign policy.